exercism/javascript/exercises/concept/fruit-picker/.docs/hints.md

 - Use the imported API function `notify` in your function.
 - Pass an object to `notify`.
 It should have a property of `message`.
 Think about what the message value should be.
-- Return the result from the `notify` API function.
+- Pay attention to the JSDoc type hint -- the function should not return a value.

 ## 2. Try to notify with an error message